 In 2018 the Biochemical Society will recognize established researchers as well as scientists in the early stages of their career.
 The Society is delighted to announce the introduction of 3 new awards to the portfolio: Teaching Excellence Award, Industry and Academic Collaboration Award and the International Award.
-The Society would like to encourage nominations that reflect the diversity of the bioscience community including the gender balance.
+The Society would like to encourage nominations that reflect the diversity of the bioscience community.

 The deadline for nominations is 31 January 2017.